gr3gor1/Scientific-Computing-with-Python/polygon-area-calculator/README.md

 8
 ```

-Check the fully functional project along with the test units in replit : https://replit.com/join/navvqhbjyx-grigoriospapani
+Check the functional project along with the test units in replit : https://replit.com/join/navvqhbjyx-grigoriospapani

 Check the full description on FreeCodeCamp : https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/polygon-area-calculator